Hobs: The Crowdstorm buyers' guide

 - Larger hobs can be around 70cm wide with five burners, but can range in size, even going up to 80cm or 90cm for the culinary connoisseur.

 - Certain hobs can fit into smaller spaces by overlapping a work surface

-- Some hobs also have a ring for woks, grills or specialist fish kettles.
+Most modern hobs come have one large, two medium and one simmer ring, with some also having a ring for woks, grills or specialist fish kettles.

 Certain types of hob work best with certain types of cookware making it imperative you get the best type of hob to match your existing pots and pans and avoid any damage to your hob unit or cookware.

-Gas Hob Gas hobs are the hob of choice of professional chefs and cooks; they’re easy to use and supply an instant and constant, adjustable stream of heat.
-Gas hobs also tend to be cheaper than electricity.
+Gas Hob: Gas hobs are the hob of choice of professional chefs and cooks; they’re easy to use and supply an instant, constant, adjustable stream of heat.
+Gas hobs also tend to be cheaper than electrics.

 Gas hobs tend to have more parts and be harder to clean.
 They also need a good supply of gas to work efficiently and are less energy efficient than other models.

-Electric plate hob An electric hob is the most traditional hob model, using solid electric plates to heat your pots and pans and has the added bonus of being the most purse-friendly hob – brilliant if you’re on a budget and looking for cost-effective, cheap hobs.
+Solid plate hob: These use solid electric plates to heat your pots and pans and have the added bonus of being the most purse-friendly – brilliant if you’re on a budget and looking for cost-effective cheap hobs.
 Electric plate hobs also tend to be cheaper to run than other hobs.